GovindhKishore/fcc-data-analysis-with-python/README.md

 # FreeCodeCamp Data Analysis with Python

-This repository serves as a comprehensive collection of my work related to the **FreeCodeCamp Data Analysis with Python Certification**.
-It includes completed projects, learning notebooks, and practice exercises demonstrating various data analysis concepts and skills.
+Compiling my work for the FreeCodeCamp Data Analysis with Python Certification, this repository includes completed projects and supplementary learning resources.
+It should be noted that certain learning materials, specifically Jupyter Notebooks within designated folders (notebooks), are direct extractions from the FreeCodeCamp course content, used herein for educational demonstration and appropriate citation.

 ## Table of Contents